Pleasure

-Pleasure refers to experience that feels good, that involves the enjoyment of something.
+Pleasure is experience that feels good, that involves the enjoyment of something.
 It contrasts with pain or suffering, which are forms of feeling bad.
 It is closely related to value, desire and action: humans and other conscious animals find pleasure enjoyable, positive or worthy of seeking.
 A great variety of activities may be experienced as pleasurable, like eating, having sex, listening to music or playing games.
 Pleasure is part of various other mental states such as ecstasy, euphoria and flow.
 Happiness and well-being are closely related to pleasure but not identical with it.
 There is no general agreement as to whether pleasure should be understood as a sensation, a quality of experiences, an attitude to experiences or otherwise.
 Pleasure plays a central role in the family of philosophical theories known as hedonism.

-Overview
+Definition

 "Pleasure" refers to experience that feels good, that involves the enjoyment of something.
-The term is primarily used in association with sensory pleasures like the enjoyment of food or sex.
+The term is primarily used in association with sensory pleasures like the enjoyment of sex or food.
 But in its most general sense, it includes all types of positive or pleasant experiences including the enjoyment of sports, seeing a beautiful sunset or engaging in an intellectually satisfying activity.

 Pleasure contrasts with pain or suffering, which are forms of feeling bad.
 Both pleasure and pain come in degrees and have been thought of as a dimension going from positive degrees through a neutral point to negative degrees.
 This assumption is important for the possibility of comparing and aggregating the degrees of pleasure of different experiences, for example, in order to perform the Utilitarian calculus.